 Many symptoms of arthrogryposis are apparent at or before birth.
 Signs vary depending on the type of arthrogryposis and include:

 The pediatrician will discuss your family’s medical history and may request some tests, including:

 Your physician can also detect joint problems and diagnose arthrogryposis before your baby is born through prenatal ultrasound of your uterus (womb).

-At Children’s National, we focus on helping your child develop flexibility and strength.
+At Children’s National Hospital, we focus on helping your child develop flexibility and strength.
 Among the treatments we recommend are:

 Invest in future cures for some of life's most devastating diseases